 Our professors come from a broad range of backgrounds and are active members of the planning profession--and a few others such as engineering.
 That means they often blend professional practice with research.

-- Our interdisciplinary approach means you’ll be taking advantage of Dal’s expertise in environmental science, environmental studies, urban history, policy management, architecture, and more.
+Our interdisciplinary approach means you’ll be taking advantage of Dal’s expertise in environmental science, environmental studies, urban history, public policy, and more.

-- Through our internships in the honours program, and research institute (Cities and Environment Unit), you get real-life, hands-on experience working on community projects.
+Through our internships in the honours program, and research institutes (Cities and Environment Unit and DalTrac), you get real-life, hands-on experience working on community projects.

 Our courses develop the skills and knowledge you'll need to start a career in community design.
 From understanding the landscape to learning different design techniques, you'll be informed, enlightened, and equipped with the right tools.